Queen's Gaels football

 The Queen's Gaels football team represents Queen's University in the sport of Canadian football.
 The Gaels compete at the U Sports football level, within the Ontario University Athletics (OUA) conference.
 Queen's began competing in intercollegiate football in 1882.
 The Gaels play in the Richardson Memorial Stadium in Kingston, which has a capacity of 8,000.

 Since its inception, the team has won 23 Yates Cup championships and four Vanier Cup championships, the most recent being in 2009.

-Unique to only two Canadian universities (the other being University of Toronto Varsity Blues) Queen's has also competed and won three Grey Cup championships (1922, 1923, 1924).
+Unique to only two Canadian universities (the other being University of Toronto Varsity Blues), Queen's has also won three Grey Cup championships (1922, 1923, 1924).

-The program has had three Hec Crighton Trophy winners, Larry Mohr and Tommy Denison who won it twice.
+The program has had three Hec Crighton Trophy winners, Larry Mohr and Tommy Denison, who won it twice.

 History

+Early history

 Queen's has competed continuously since 1882 and the team began organized play in 1883 when the Ontario Rugby Football Union (ORFU) was first founded.
 The team later went on to win two ORFU championships in 1893 and 1894.

 The first organized university football league in Canada, the Canadian Intercollegiate Rugby Football Union (CIRFU), was founded in Kingston in November 1897, with charter members Queen's, McGill University, and the University of Toronto.

-Queen's exerted its dominance in the 1920s, winning three straight Grey Cups in 1922, 1923 and 1924.
-In 1955, the Grey Cup ceased being awarded to amateur teams.
+As a member of the Canadian Rugby Union (CRU), Queen's qualified to play in the Grey Cup championship, and went on to win three straight in 1922, 1923 and 1924.

 Since the beginning of the Vanier Cup championship in 1965, Queen's has won four titles in 1968, 1978, 1992 and 2009.

+Doug Hargreaves era

+After playing for Frank Tindall from 1951 to 1955, Doug Hargreaves was picked to be his successor in 1976.
+Though Tindall left some big shoes to fill Hargreaves fill them and then even eclipsed them with his first 16 seasons making the playoffs, 13 of this seasons making the conference finals, with 8 of those seasons winning the conference title, 3 of those seasons playing in the Vanier cup final, with 2 Vanier cup championships (1978, 1992).
+After many years of success in 1993 and 1994 they missed the playoffs.
+Hargreaves decided to retire after the 1994 season.
+Hargreaves is remembered as a great coach who demanded excellence.
+The driveway leading up to the stadium is named Hargreaves way after Coach Hargreaves.